AmbroiseCollon/DA-iOS-Path/6. Tests/Content/part3.md

 En attendant, je n'ai plus qu'à vous laisser avec le mot de la fin, et le mot de la fin évidemment c'est :

 ![](Images/P3/P3C5_1.jpg)

+> Not much to add if only to add some links to extra reading material/books/blogs such as uncle bob martin et al. all in all a very good article.